colinzhao0/league-rewind/README.md

   - Deploy the backend to a process host (Render, Railway, Heroku) and point the frontend to that host.

 - Environment variables should be set in the host dashboard (Vercel/Render) rather than committed.

-- Note: I did not deploy this project because the Riot API key used for server requests must be regenerated every 24 hours, which prevents a stable public deployment without a different API strategy.

 ## Design & features